-Student must be enrolled for at least one credit hour that appears on the plan of study, or one hour of appropriate graduate level credit, during the semester or summer session in which they defend a thesis (or dissertation).
+Student must be enrolled for at least one credit hour, or one hour of appropriate graduate level credit, during the semester or summer session in which they defend a thesis (or dissertation).
 If you defend during the summer, enrollment in any summer session will fulfill the requirement.
 If you defend during a break period, enrollment during the preceding semester is required.
 If the break is between summer and fall, enrollment in one summer session is required.